Mikio Naruse: Post-war career

 The 1951 Repast marked a return for the director and was the first of a series of adaptations of works of female writer Fumiko Hayashi, including Lightning (1952) and Floating Clouds (1955).
 All of these films featured women struggling with unhappy relationships or family relations and were awarded prestigious national film prizes.
 Late Chrysanthemums (1954), based on short stories by Hayashi, centered on four former geisha and their attempts to cope with financial restraints in post-war Japan.
 Sound of the Mountain (1954), a portrayal of a marriage falling apart, and Flowing (1956), which follows the decline of a once flourishing geisha house, were based on novels by Yasunari Kawabata and Aya Kōda.

-In the 1960s, Naruse's output decreased in number (partially owed to illness), while film historians at the same time detect an increase of sentimentality and "a more spectacular mode of melodrama".
+In the 1960s, Naruse's output decreased in number (partially owed to illness), while film historians at the same time detect an increase of sentimentality and "a more spectacular mode of melodrama" (Russell).
 When a Woman Ascends the Stairs (1960) tells the story of an aging bar hostess trying to start her own business, A Wanderer's Notebook (1964) follows the life of writer Fumiko Hayashi.
 His last film was Scattered Clouds (a.k.a.
 Two in the Shadow, 1967).
 Two years later, Naruse died of cancer, aged 63.

-Naruse was described as serious and reticent, and even his closest and long-lasting collaborators like cinematographer Tamai Masao claimed to know nothing about him personally.
-He gave very few interviews and was, according to Akira Kurosawa, a very self-assured director who did everything himself on the set.
-Hideko Takamine remembered, "[e]ven during the shooting of a picture, he would never say if anything was good, or bad, interesting or trite.
-He was a completely unresponsive director.
-I appeared in about 20 of his films, and yet there was never an instance in which he gave me any acting instructions."
+Naruse died in July 2, 1969, due to colon cancer.
+Hideko Takamine said years later that she never went to the funeral or his grave since she wanted her last memory of him to be "that of the healthy-looking face with the gentle smile that I saw when I visited his house in Seijo [District, Tokyo]."
+Takamine had visited Naruse months before at his house, and was surprised at how talkative and cheerful he was in her conversation with him.